solmsted/super-mario-maker-client/README.md

 * `thumbnailUrl`: The URL of this course's thumbnail
 * `title`: The title of this course
 * `tweets`: The number of times this course has been shared on Twitter
-* `uploadDate`: A `Date` object for the date this course was uploaded.
-The time will be set to midnight in your local timezone.
+* `uploadDate`: A `Date` object for when this course was uploaded.
+If `createdAt` is a date string, that date will be used and the time will be set to midnight in your local timezone.
+If `createdAt` is a relative time, that amount of time will be subtracted from now.
 * `yourBestTime`: The fastest time that the logged in user cleared this course.
     This is measured in milliseconds.
 * `worldRecord`: The world record for this course.